A hybrid-Hill estimator enabled by heavy-tailed block maxima: Introduction

 \subsection{N.N.I.I.D. random variables or I.N.N.I.D. random variables}

 The standard practice of identifying clusters of high-level exceedances with the intention of concentrating on cluster maxima for data analysis is a form of data aggregation that not only is permissible but also seamlessly covered by the hybrid semi-parametric framework.
-This is one situation under the general umbrella of not necessarily independent identically distributed (N.N.I.I.D.) random variables which exerts further reduction of the block size through the approximate equality
+Each block containing at least one threshold exceedance, hence treated as a cluster, is one situation under the general umbrella of not necessarily independent identically distributed (N.N.I.I.D.) random variables which exerts further reduction of the block size through the approximate equality

 where $0 < \theta \leq 1$ is the so-called extremal index.
-In this case, Condition B-\eqref{eq:RVofFm} still holds for every $i =1, 2, \ldots, k$.
+Since Condition B-\eqref{eq:RVofFm} can hold for every $i =1, 2, \ldots, k$, universality class it induces makes our results particularly suited for tackling extreme value estimation problems where the independence assumption must be dropped.
 Furthermore, Condition B remains valid under mild mixing conditions such as Leadbetter's condition $D$.

 The new setting of regular variation for characterising maxima taken from a heavy-tailed distribution, encapsulated in Conditions A1 and B and including their respective second order conditions (details in Appendices \ref{App:CondB2} and \ref{App:DoAFm}) inherits very many of the existing asymptotic theory for independent not necessarily identically distributed (I.N.N.I.D.) random variables in a plentiful manner.
-It is a straightforward exercise to assemble Condition B into the theorem of convergence of heteroscedastic extremes in \citet{deHaan2015}, from which result a stream of statistical methods for a trend in extremes will emanate \citep[see e.g.][]{TailTrend15,SpaceTimeTrend22}.
+It is a straightforward exercise to assemble the universality Condition B into the theorem of convergence of heteroscedastic extremes in \citet{deHaan2015}, from which result a unifying stream of statistical methods for a trend in extremes will emanate \citep[see e.g.][]{TailTrend15,SpaceTimeTrend22}.
+We refer to Appendix \ref{App:CondB1}.